flutter-tizen/plugins/packages/flutter_splash_tizen/example/README.md

 # flutter_splash_tizen_example

-Demonstrates how to use the flutter_splash_tizen plugin.
+Demonstrates how to use the flutter_splash_tizen package.

 ## Getting Started